spraakbanken/korp-backend/tests/README.md

 `pytest` command-line option:

 - `--db-collate=`_COLLATE_: Use _COLLATE_ as the Korp MySQL test
   database collation.
-If not specified, use the default collation for the database character set specified in the Korp configuration variable `DBCHARSET`.
+If not specified, use the collation of the Korp MySQL database, or if the Korp MySQL database (as specified in the Korp configuration) cannot be accessed, the default collation for the database character set specified in the Korp configuration variable `DBCHARSET`.